The Milan Conference Documentation

 The Milan Conference

-In 1880, the writing was on the wall for teachers of sign language.
+In 1880, the writing was on the wall for sign language.
 At The Second International Congress on the Education of the Deaf, the delegation was stacked with proponents of ‘Oralism’—teachers focused on lipreading and articulation and opposed to the use of sign language.
-In this biased environment, a brave few railed against the foregone conclusion of the conference, arguing to save a developing language under threat.
+In this biased environment, a brave few railed against the foregone conclusion of the conference, arguing to save a language at risk of erasure.

 WHY?

-Since early on in our work, we’ve prioritised accessibility.
-We all undertook Audio Description training together with Vitae Veritas and now provide Audio Description services in-house for all of our shows.
-We’ve also built a rewarding relationship with Jenn Maclaughlan and Will Tapp who have provided Auslan Interpretation for all our productions in Sydney and Wollongong.
-However, we recently began thinking about the problem of accessibility services only being offered on one night of a season.
+Our reasons for making this work have changed throughout the process of community consultation and collaboration.
+We started with a simple idea.
+Through our interest in prioritising accessibility in our works, we became friends with Jenn Maclaughan and Will Tapp—who have interpreted six of our shows to date.
+However, we began thinking about the problem of accessibility services only being offered on one night of a season.
 In this way, however well intentioned, services are a little ‘tacked on’ to the show.
 We wondered if there was a way of centering the act of interpretation and accessibility within the dramaturgy of the work.
-If we could make a show that used Auslan as its primary language, what kind of show would that be and what story would it tell?
+How could we make a show that used Auslan as its central language?

-THE MILAN CONFERENCE was a moment in history that profoundly impacted d/Deaf people.
-The story of this impact is clearly theirs to tell.
-But it is also the story of how a group of hearing people, believing they were acting in the best interests of Deaf people, perpetrated a horrendous misjudgement.
-These were educators who worked with Deaf students every day, mostly well-meaning people who had dedicated their lives to the education of the Deaf.
+From the perspective of re:group, the story of Milan is also the story of how a group of hearing people, believing they were acting in the best interests of Deaf people, perpetrated a horrendous misjudgement.
 How could they fail to recognise that the consensus reached at the conference was false, as it excluded the very people for whom they claimed to be acting?

 In this way, THE MILAN CONFERENCE is also a story about hearing people.
 About audism, and the way in which it is taught, learnt and perpetuated by hearing people.
 It’s a story about the systems that privilege one culture over another one, and about the ways in which personal actions prop up these systems.
 If this project is to truly grapple with the event in both content and form, we must be incredibly vigilant not to repeat the same violence, exclusion and ‘speaking for’ that The Milan Conference represents to the d/Deaf community.
-We hope that through consultation, collaboration and play, the combined team can all undergo a process that honours the complexity of the story, without blundering into its traps.
+Through consultation, collaboration and play, the combined team will move through a process that honours the complexity of the story, without blundering into its traps.

 TEAM

-The work will be made collaboratively between re:group and members of the d/Deaf and hard of hearing community, as well as Auslan Interpreters
+The work is being made collaboratively between re:group and members of the d/Deaf and hard of hearing community, as well as Auslan Interpreters

 The cast and creative team is currently comprised of Demon Derriere, Dion Galea, Bedelia Lowrencev, Jeremy Lowrencev, Jen Maclaughlin, Ana Maria Belo, Tony Nicholas, Mark Rogers, Josh Sealy, Will Tapp, Lauren Toni, Solomon Thomas, Steve Wilson-Alexander, Malcolm Whittaker, Carly Young.